strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.0.x-to4.0.6.md

 ```

-2. Configure the session middleware by adding the key settings to the `server.js` config file. <br>
+2. Configure the session middleware by adding the key settings to the `server.js` config file (see [koa-session](https://github.com/koajs/session/blob/master/Readme.md) for more information).
-For more information about session middleware and key settings please see [koa-session](https://github.com/koajs/session/blob/master/Readme.md).

 ```jsx